 \begin{proposition} For a fixed policy $\pi$, the bias in the estimation of the incurred costs is given by,

 where $\rho^{\pi}_{g}(s,a) = E_{\pi}[\sum_{t=0}^T \gamma^t [\mathbb{I}[(s_t,a_t)=(s,a) \cap c_{gt}(s,a)=0]]$ is the occupancy measure of \textit{safe} states visited by $\pi$. \end{proposition}

-Proposition \ref{prop:over_esimtation} highlights that $c^{*}(s,a)$ mislabels some \textit{safe} states as \textit{unsafe} if their occurrence in segments labelled \textit{unsafe} is higher than in segments labelled \textit{safe} by the human evaluator.
-We argue that such occurrences are likely to decrease as more data is collected or with a reduced segment length, but recognize that it is guaranteed to be $0$ only when the segment length is $1$, i.e, feedback is received at the state-level.
+Proposition \ref{prop:over_esimtation} illustrates that $c^{*}(s,a)$ misclassifies certain \textit{safe} states as \textit{unsafe} when their frequency in segments labeled \textit{unsafe} exceeds that in segments labeled \textit{safe} by the evaluator.
+We contend that this misclassification is likely to diminish with increased data collection or shorter segment lengths.
+However, it is important to note that this misclassification is guaranteed to be zero only when the segment length is reduced to one, meaning feedback is provided at the state level.

-Additionally, note that the bias is greater than or equal to $0$, i.e, the expected cost $E_{\pi}[c_*(s,a)]$ serves as an upper bound on the true cost incurred by $\pi$.
-Thus, ensuring that the policy does not exceed the threshold $c_0$ on $c_*$ guarantees that it adheres to the threshold on $c_{gt}$.
+Additionally, note that the bias is non-negative, meaning that the expected cost $E_{\pi}[c_*(s,a)]$ acts as an upper bound on the true cost incurred by $\pi$.
+Therefore, ensuring that the policy does not exceed the threshold $c_{max}$ on $c_*$ guarantees that it adheres to the threshold on $c_{gt}$.

 \begin{corollary} Any policy $\pi$ that is \textit{safe} w.r.t $c_*$ is guaranteed to be \textit{safe} w.r.t $c_{gt}$. \end{corollary}